-That was all led by Bob Spock. ...
+That was all led by Bob Spock....
 Later they renamed it Language Training.
+I That's what the book was about: the healing power of friends and family."

-I would not have written any novels without it, I probably would have never gone to college.
+would not have written any novels without it, I probably would have never gone to college.